Desmond Wilkinson Llewelyn (12 September 1914 19 December 1999) was a Welsh actor.

 He spent a good part of his acting career between 1939 (with an interlude of five years as he was prisoner of war in Germany during World War II) and 1963 as an uncredited extra.

 Llewelyn started playing Q, the snarky quartermaster who provides the best agent of Her Majesty with all the cool tech he needs for his missions, in From Russia with Love, and it caught on.
 Goldfinger cemented him in the role with his introduction of the legendary modified Aston Martin DB5 and ensured it would define his career from then on.
 He appeared in eighteen out of the nineteen James Bond films released between 1963 and 1999, the only exception being Live and Let Die.
 He is the actor who appeared the most in the franchise in the same role by a long shot, and said role pretty much defined his career.

 In a sad twist of fate, he died of a car accident at age 85 three weeks after the release of his last film, The World is Not Enough, in which his Q discussed going into retirement and sort of passed the torch to John Cleese.

 - Cool Old Guy: The older Q got, the snarkier he became with Bond and the cooler and more high-tech his gadget became.

 - Gadgeteer Genius: Q is perhaps the quintessential example of gadget designer and manufacturer on film, if not the Trope Codifier.
 Ironically, Llewelyn insisted he was "totally lost in the world of technology".

-- Production Posse: He appeared as Mr. Coggins in Chitty Chitty Bang Bang, which was adapted from the other famous work of Ian Fleming and produced by the same company as James Bond, EON Productions.
+- Production Posse: He appeared as Mr. Coggins in Chitty Chitty Bang Bang, which was adapted from the other famous work of Ian Fleming and produced by the same guy as the James Bond films, Albert R. Broccoli.
 The film also starred his Goldfinger colleague, Gert Fröbe, as Baron Bomburst.